oseghalepatrick/data-eng-zoomcamp/project/README.md

 Transformation was done using [dbt](https://www.getdbt.com/).
 The documentation of the data can be find [here](./analytics_engineering/models/staging/schema.yml) to understand the data and what the represent.

+The `title basics` contains movies not yet release and `title ratings` are only movies and series that  have been released.
+To get the released movies and series, join the `title basics` and `title ratings`.

 ### Dashboard
 The [dashboard](https://datastudio.google.com/s/kJWMinVHqMw) was built on Google Data Studio.
 Connecting the BigQuery data warehouse to Google Data Studio was very easy.